-He specializes in complex commercial litigation, with an emphasis on real estate related matters.
+Mr. Horowitz specializes in commercial and residential transactional work; commercial leasehold transactions; and complex commercial litigation, with an emphasis on commercial landlord/tenant work and other real estate related litigation.

 Mr. Horowitz has represented the owners of 150 East 42nd Street in New York City; the Sears Tower in Chicago; the Bank America Center in San Francisco; The Wachovia Center in Winston-Salem; One HSBC Center in Buffalo; Pegasus Place Apartments in Lexington,

 and numerous other commercial properties in New York City, including, but not limited to: the Bed, Bath and Beyond Building (620 Avenue of the Americas); 855 Avenue of the Americas; 1520 Sedgwick Avenue (often cited as

 the birthplace of hip-hop); the International Toy Building; 40 Broad Street; Fordham Fulton Towers; the SL Whale Building; Sunset Industrial Park; The Intelstat Building in Washington, D.C; and the Starrett-Lehigh Building (the latter being the 3rd largest commercial building in New York City).

 Mr. Horowitz has also represented the owner of forty-seven (47) buildings in East Harlem that were sold for in excess of $225 Million, as well as numerous other buyers and sellers in multi-million dollar

 The following are some of the more notable cases handled by Mr. Horowitz: